NangmanHunter/InfoProcessEngineer/res/01내용/04프로그래밍언어활용/Glossary/01SynOnym/LRU.md

-- LRU(Least Recently Used)
+﻿- Least Recently Used
 - LRU
-- Least Recently Used
+- LRU(Least Recently Used)